Opteo/oxen-queue/README.md

 ## Motivation

 Oxen is designed to help you chew through a very high number of jobs by leveraging significant concurrency.
 It is resilient to misbehaving jobs, dropped database connections, and other ills.
-At Opteo, we mostly use it to work though scheduled batch tasks that aren't reasonable to run in a fat Promise.all().

 There are already several great job queue libraries out there, but in the context of our use-cases, they either struggled with a high number of jobs, handled unexpected disconnections poorly, or had issues with race conditions.